Lurler/VirtualFileSystem/README.md

 // you can get a list of all entry paths
 List<string> allEntries = vfs.Entries;

+// you can also get all files in a specific folder List<string> filesInFolder = vfs.GetFilesInFolder(virtualPath);
 ```

 ## Changes
+ - v1.1 - Added folder indexing, some edge case checks and some minor improvements.
  - v1.0 - Initial release.

 ## Contribution